Yanfii/lightbox-designer/README.md

 # lightbox-designer
-Create Custom Paper Light Boxes using the Power of AI
+Create Custom Paper Light Boxes using the Power of AI.
+1st place at Microsoft DisruptAI Hackathon.

 Setup instructions